CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 5.3.1.sec=the Employee being competent to properly carry out the duties of the Position; and

-5.3.2.sec=all representations made by Employee being true and correct concerning the Employee’s qualifications, skills, experience, industry knowledge, business influence, client contacts and employment history.
+5.3.2.sec=all representations made by Employee being true and correct concerning the Employee's qualifications, skills, experience, industry knowledge, business influence, client contacts and employment history.

 5.3.=[02/Bit/Ssec_02]

 5.4.0.sec=The Employee warrants that:

-5.4.1.sec=there are no direct or indirect restrictions on the Employee’s ability to fully perform the duties of the Position; and
+5.4.1.sec=there are no direct or indirect restrictions on the Employee's ability to fully perform the duties of the Position; and

-5.4.2.sec=entering into this Agreement will not be breach the Employee’s obligations to any third party.
+5.4.2.sec=entering into this Agreement will not be breach the Employee's obligations to any third party.

 5.4.=[02/Bit/Ssec_02]